IBM/aspera-cli/README.md

 ## Automated package download (cargo)

-It is possible to tell `acli` to download newly received packages, much like the official cargo client, or drive.
+It is possible to tell `ascli` to download newly received packages, much like the official cargo client, or drive.
 Refer to the [same section](#aoccargo) in the Aspera on Cloud plugin:

 ```
-$ acli faspex packages recv --id=ALL --once-only=yes --lock-port=12345
+$ ascli faspex packages recv --id=ALL --once-only=yes --lock-port=12345
 ```

 # Plugin: IBM Aspera Shares